DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Initially, we created a script to simulate a stream of bits from a file, and pre-computed the expected results using a trusted version of Toeplitz extraction.
-With the expected results in hand, each iteration could then be deployed to the MCU and tested with ease.
+With the expected results saved to a file on the host computer, each iteration could then be deployed to the MCU, and tested with the same data as the baseline.
 As the algorithm is fully deterministic with this uniform data, the exact same results in the same order should be produced by all iterations.
-The simulation script then simply asserts that the MCU produces the same integers as expected.
+The simulation script then simply asserts that the MCU produces the same random string of bits from the resulting iterations as with the baseline.

 As our system does not rely on interrupts in any capacity, measuring the execution speed of the implemented Toeplitz extraction function can be done using the built in `micros()`-function provided by Arduino.
 This provides us with an accurate measurement of the execution time per function call.
-To avoid bias, the average execution time per test set will be presented in **`TABLE 1`**, along with the fastest and slowest executions respectively.
+The average execution time per test set over each iteration will be presented in **`TABLE 1`**, along with the fastest and slowest executions per iteration respectively.
+Furthermore, the entropy value on the processed bitstream will be noted in the table to demonstrate that the important measurement, e.g. the randomness, still holds true between iterations.

 \newpage